-- 14:15-15:15 How to design network charges in a context of high penetration of distributed resources, prosumers, on-site distributed generation and Local Energy Communities.
-The challenges of feed-in network tariffs. - Dr. Rafael Cossent, Universidad Pontificia Comillas
+- 13:15-14:15 How to design network charges in a context of high penetration of distributed resources, prosumers, on-site distributed generation and Energy Communities. - Prof. Tomás Gómez, Universidad Pontificia Comillas

-- 15:15-16:00 Group work: specific new challenges from a regulatory perspective faced by DSOs on the issues discussed in the previous session. - Moderator: Dr. Rafael Cossent, Universidad Pontificia Comillas
+- 14:15-15:00 Group work: specific new challenges from a regulatory perspective faced by DSOs on the issues discussed in the previous session. - Moderator: Prof. Tomás Gómez, Universidad Pontificia Comillas